Pain is not the Last Word with the Lord

 Whenever Hannah went up to the house of the Lord, her rival provoked her till she wept and would not eat.

-Hannah looks at what she feels she is missing out on and hears the taunts of her enemy and she allows them to win.
-She is destroyed by her lack and is in bitter anguish.
+Hannah looks at what she is missing out on and hears the taunts of her enemy.
+She takes them in and then allows them to fester and take root.
+She is destroyed by her loss and lack and it leads her to bitter anguish.
+We have a choice to make when our plans clash with God’s in our lives.
+Do we choose to be grateful for everything God gives us or focus on the things we don’t have?
+When we choose the latter, it is so easy to descend into resentment.
+Hannah’s plight leads her to a dark place of pain and despair.
 She would have remained this way had she kept her eyes on her rival.
-If she continued to walk by her judgment of the world, it would have only gotten darker and more painful.
+If she continued to walk by her judgment, life would have only gotten darker and more painful.
 Despair can be the bottomless pit of our life that swallows us whole.

 After years of pain and tears, Hannah decides to do something different.
-She takes her eyes off her enemy and her sense of loss and turns to the Lord.
+She takes her eyes off of Peninnah and what she has and turns to the Lord.

 In her deep anguish Hannah prayed to the Lord, weeping bitterly.
 11 And she made a vow, saying, “Lord Almighty, if you will only look on your servant’s misery and remember me, and not forget your servant but give her a son, then I will give him to the Lord for all the days of his life, and no razor will ever be used on his head.”